 Depending on interest, you may have options at a Sunday session this year.
-In one part of the room, Christi will set up a small area for low-key dog/team activities.
+In one part of our area, Christi will set up a small place for low-key dog/team activities.
 This will be more like the calm-but-fun rally obedience exercises than an agility race!